Ethos and Aims

 Steiner Waldorf education fosters students’ intellectual, social, and emotional growth as they pass through distinct stages of development, from childhood to adulthood.

-To this end we operate an "all-through", co-educational, comprehensive school for children from age 3 to 18/19 offering the full Waldorf curriculum and a rigorously assessed level 3 university-access qualification called the Certificate of Steiner Education which is quality assured by the Steiner Education Development Trust (SEDT) based in New Zealand.
+To this end, we operate an all-through, co-educational, comprehensive school for children from age 3 to 18/19 offering the full Waldorf curriculum and a rigorously assessed level 3 university-access qualification called the NZCSE (New Zealand Certificate of Steiner Education) which is quality assured by the Steiner Education Development Trust (SEDT) based in New Zealand.

 The certificate is equivalent to other level 3 qualifications at Key Stage 5 such as A-levels, the IB, Abitur etc.